onflow/cadence/docs/language.md

 a [function declaration](#function-declarations);
 events contain named parameters, each of which has an optional argument label.
-Types that can be in event definitions are restricted to Booleans, Strings, Integer types, and Arrays or Dictionaries of these types.
+Types that can be in event definitions are restricted to booleans, strings, integer, and arrays or dictionaries of these types.

-Events can only be declared within a smart contract body.
+Events can only be declared within a [contract](#contracts) body.
 Events cannot be declared globally or within resource or struct types.

 Resource argument types are not allowed because when a resource is used as